See the National Geographic photo assignments that Kristian Bertel has participated in – Read the story about his photographs here…

 Kristian Bertel has contributed to the National Geographic Your Shot community with an assignment called ‘While on a Walk…‘.
 This assignment curated by David Y. Lee, a producer at Nat Geo Your Shot is inviting us to to share photos taken while on a walk — from our commute to work to an evening walk with the family to an epic climb over the peak of a mountain, he wants to go on a walk with us.

-As Dan says it: ”- With no final destination other than to return home, I wandered around for 30 minutes.
+As Dan is saying it: ”- With no final destination other than to return home, I wandered around for 30 minutes.
 I found myself walking slower on the streets I normally rush on to get somewhere.
 It was so beautiful.
 It was meditative.
 I found myself very present.
 And then I saw a mural I have passed hundreds of times.
 This time — with the way the snow was falling, the way I was feeling — the mural connected with me differently, and I shot some photos and videos to remember this moment.
 It was definitely an inspiring experience.
 As I started walking home, I found myself making a lot of pictures.
 Many were not very good, but it was fun.
-Go off the beaten path and reveal where in the world you are on your walk. ”, he says.
+Go off the beaten path and reveal where in the world you are on your walk”, he says.

 About the submitted photograph